johnnyw66/cc11xxflasher/README.md

 My intial problem was that the device was not even enumerating on the OS USB stack - (I should have tested this before installing the Python libraries!) - a sure indicator that I didn't get what I paid for.
 More worringly I found that my supplier was not the only one selling these 'empty' devices.

 On Discord I found another buyer had bought one from another recommended supplier which also turn out to be a pup.
 The only way of getting the device back to life was to buy a flash programmer another £50 to £120.
 WTF!
 Since I only needed to flash the firmware once, buying one of the programmers (GoodFET, GreatFET, TI-CCDebugger) was going to be expensive.
 I've seen *bit-bashing* programmers for programming Arduinos built from Arduinos before.
 Could I build something similar using spares from my workshop?
 After some research I managed to come up with some source for ESP32 microcontrollers which I had plenty in stock.
 However I found developing for these processors clunky and tiresome and so decided to port the software to run on my one of my Rapberry Pi Zeros.
 My C skills are very rusty - but I did have 20+ years C/C++ in the games industry.
 It took less than a couple of hours to get the port completed.
-From this port, I present to you .. *PiFet*!

 If you have a Raspberry Pi - this utility will flash the firmware for the YS1's cc1111 device from an intel hex source.
 After building a programming prong from pogo pins* and buying a £50 'Helping Hand Clamp'* - 'What!!???' - I finally had something that could flash the YS1 CC1111 chip.